 Despite my bleak afterlife prospects, I’m determined to get to the bottom of the matter.
 I want tangible answers to the God conundrum.
 I am becoming indignant.
 I’m irritated, annoyed, and peeved—to hell with it.
 I’m irate!
 I’m pissed off and fixin’ to hold my breath until I turn red in the face like some spoiled child who’s been denied this or that or another thing!

-Clearly, the substances I consumed throughout the seventies and eighties, combined with my journalism education obtained in the nineties, have simultaneously confused and emboldened me.
+Clearly, the substances I consumed throughout my life, combined with my journalism education obtained in the nineties, have simultaneously confused and emboldened me.
 However foolish it may seem to the choir, I finally feel that I have the facts straight, and I am delusional enough to be prepared to take on all comers: the pulpit, the minions in the congregation, the choir, and even God almighty too.
 Not only do I want to peek beneath God’s veil of wisdom, I’m compelled to yank the damn thing off to get an unobscured, crystal-clear view of things to come.
 I have had enough of indifferently letting God’s postulators’ simplistic yet confounding answer to my “Why does God allow?” question to continue to concurrently pacify and confuse me.
 No more free passes for you, God!

 But first I’ll deal with the Book of Job’s conundrum.
 And this ain’t an easy-peasy proposition.
 Because “it ain’t easy being cheesy.”
 After enduring a thorough ass-kicking from Satan’s hooves, Job (who the Book of Job is named after) basically asks God: “Why me, Lord?”
 Who knows, maybe Job even asked God: “What’s going on?” or “What’s up with this?”

-When God refuses to answer you and instead addresses you back by belittling you and questioning your credentials by asking “Who is this that obscures my plans with words without knowledge?” you know that the shit has hit the fan, literally.
+When God refuses to answer you and instead addresses you back by belittling you and questioning your credentials by asking “Who is this that obscures my plans with words without knowledge?” you know that the shit has hit the fan (literally).

 I can easily imagine you would begin to tremble uncontrollably like the Tin Man did when he stood before the indignant Wizard of Oz.
-And if you dare to respond back to God’s direct question, you run the risk of muttering incomprehensible blabber like the Scarecrow did when he was confronted by the same snarky Wizard of Oz.
+And if you dare to respond back to God’s direct question, you run the risk of muttering incomprehensible blabber like the Scarecrow did when he was confronted by the same snarky Wizard.
 And when God tells you to “Brace yourself like a man; I will question you, and you shall answer me,” well, whatever smidgen of courage you may have had when you initiated what you thought was going to be a collegial conversation disintegrates when you find yourself on the receiving end of God’s tirade.
-Leaving you no other option than to beat feet and run away like the Cowardly Lion did when the cantankerous Wizard of Oz focused on him.
+Leaving you no other option than to beat feet and run away like the Cowardly Lion did when the cantankerous Chieftain of Oz focused on him.

-You better have a metaphorical Dorothy-esque slap at the ready when God finishes questioning you by continuing with “Where were you when I laid the earth’s foundation?
+You better have a Dorothy-esque slap at the ready when God finishes questioning you by continuing with “Where were you when I laid the earth’s foundation?
 Tell me, if you understand.
 Who marked off its dimensions?
 Surely you know!
 Who stretched a measuring line across it?
 On what were its footings set, or who laid its cornerstone—while the morning stars sang together, and all the angels shouted for joy?”

 The reason Job found himself in the unenviable predicament of being asked to explain the “God Particle” theory to God without the benefit of a background in physics stems from a backroom conversation between Beelzebub and God, wherein it was understood that Satan believed that not one of the people upon the earth was holy.
 God disagreed with the ambitious and rambunctious “horned one” because he was pleased with Job.
 So it came to pass that after Lucifer and God concluded their banter, a deal was struck whereby Job became their pawn in a demonic-angelic battle for his soul.